 1+1

-Kestel district, 1+1 apartment of 65 m² in a complex built in 2015, furnished, located 450 m from the sea and 100 m from the center of the district, with the infrastructure of a residential complex.
+In the Oba area, 1+1 apartments with an area of 50 m² in a complex built in 2022, located 1500 m from the sea and 1000 m from the center of the area, with a view of the pool and the infrastructure of the complex, modern decoration and developed internal infrastructure.

 1+1